cgabriel5/nodecliac/README.md

   - Runs needed Perl tab-completion scripts.
   - Works in tandem with Bash shell scripts.
 - Bash `4.3+`
-  - Glues/setup/runs Perl, Nim, and Shell tab-completion scripts.
+  - Runs bash tab-completion scripts.
   - Works in tandem with Perl/Nim scripts.
   - `macOS`, by default, comes with with Bash `3.2` so please update it.
     - [Homebrew](https://brew.sh/) can be used to [update bash](https://akrabat.com/upgrading-to-bash-4-on-macos/).